celery/celery/docs/getting-started/next-steps.rst

     PENDING -> STARTED -> SUCCESS

-The started state is a special state that is only recorded if the :setting:`task_track_started` setting is enabled, or if the ``@task(track_started=True)`` option is set for the task.
+The started state is a special state that's only recorded if the :setting:`task_track_started` setting is enabled, or if the ``@task(track_started=True)`` option is set for the task.

-The pending state is actually not a recorded state, but rather the default state for any task id that is unknown, which you can see from this example:
+The pending state is actually not a recorded state, but rather the default state for any task id that's unknown, which you can see from this example:

 .. code-block:: pycon